 In Dark Angel, Amy was one of the only girls who was nice to Heaven.
 Upon reuiniting, Heaven has some not-so-great opinions to share:

-Amy had gainec considerable weight since we were students together at the exclusive Winterhave School for Girls.
+Amy had gained considerable weight since we were students together at the exclusive Winterhaven School for Girls.
 Now she was a round-faced woman with a small bosom and wide hips.

 Later, after chatting about the bitchy girls they both struggled to deal with, Amy relents that they were just sO jEaLoUs oF hEaVeN and aRe StIlL jEaLoUs oF hEaVeN.